zamoose/hgv-old/README.md

 ### Can I contribute back to HGV? ###

 Yes!
 HGV is open-sourced and hosted on GitHub.
 We encourage all users to submit bug reports and pull requests with features they would like to see.
-See the contributing file.
+See the contributing file for how to start and rules.

 ### What does “stdin: is not a tty” mean? ###